Debbie FoxAge 48

 A statement from Mrs Sheehan, read out at the hearing, said that although [Debbie] had suffered from depression due to money problems in the past, when she last spoke to [her] days before [her] death on August 26 last year, she had no concerns for [her] health.

-[Debbie] was taking medication prescribed by [her] GP at Minden Medical Centre, Bury, but had to live and dress as a woman for two years before [she] could have an operation to alter [her] sex.
+[Debbie] was taking medication prescribed by [her] GP at Minden Medical Centre, Bury, but had to live and dress as a woman for two years before [she] could have [gender affirming surgery].

 Coroner Simon Nelson told the inquest that he had to say with some regret that he thought [Debbie] intended to take her life.

-"[Her] death was a deliberate act of self harm whilst the balance of his mind was disturbed," he said.
-"However, I don't think [she] would have self harmed if he had not had the anguish and the difficulties associated with [her] transsexualism and health problems, all of which I am sure contributed to an almost impossible dilemma on [her] part."
+"[Her] death was a deliberate act of self harm whilst the balance of [her] mind was disturbed," he said.
+"However, I don't think [she] would have self harmed if [she] had not had the anguish and the difficulties associated with [her] transsexualism and health problems, all of which I am sure contributed to an almost impossible dilemma on [her] part."

-Editor's Note: I knew Debbie Fox through one of the Yahoo Groups we were both members of, and I remember how much of a shock her suicide was to the group of UK trans folks I knew back in 2003.
+Editor's Note: I knew Debbie through one of the UK trans Yahoo Groups, and I remember how much of a shock her suicide was to many of the UK trans folks I knew at the time.
+The photo above was taken on a night out we shared just over 3 weeks before her death.

 A memorial gathering was held for Debbie in Manchester in December 2003, and the TGSuicidalSupport Yahoo Group was founded in her memory.